pepsipwns/motorola-tech-test/README.md

 npm test
 ```

+There are multiple tests for the login page, checking the validation and the redirecting.

 ## Folder Structure

-All configuration files are located outside the /src/ directory, and the project files (components, pages, tests etc.) are located inside the /src/ directory.
+1. All configuration files are located outside the /src/ director.
+2. All project files (components, pages, tests etc.) are located inside the /src/ directory.
-We are using the Next.js 13 and above AppRouter, so any folders within the /app/ directory are immediately assumed as page routes.
-So for example the /app/login/page.tsx becomes the /login route.
+3. We are using the Next.js 13 and above AppRouter, so any folders within the /app/ directory are immediately assumed as page routes. `So for example the /app/login/page.tsx becomes the /login route.`

 ### Important files of note